claradaia/gas_prices_and_social_welfare/README.md

 I used the `pdfathesis` package provided by the MUN Math department, see [MUN - Thesis Help](https://www.mun.ca/math/graduate-students/thesis-help/) for more information.

+Install the `booktabs` package from [booktabs](https://github.com/daniel-alves-fernandes/booktabs) used to export the summary statistics tables.

 ## Setting up the paths

 Edit the `Dropbox.ado` file and replace the path with the repository path.
 Copy this file into the .ado source you use for Stata ("C:/Users/\<your user\>/ado/plus/" should work).